dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 This example solves the known hard problem of
-`bin packing <https://en.wikipedia.org/wiki/Bin_packing_problem>`_ to demonstrate using Leap's hybrid :term:`CQM` solver on a constrained problem of arbitrary structure and size.
+`bin packing <https://en.wikipedia.org/wiki/Bin_packing_problem>`_ to demonstrate using Leap's hybrid :term:`CQM` solver on a constrained problem with binary variables.

+The bin-packing problem is to assign each item, :math:`i`, in a collection of items with differing weights, :math:`w`, to one of a number of bins, :math:`b`, with limited capacity, :math:`c`, in such a way as to minimize the number of bins used.

 Example Requirements
 ====================